 - 1 tablespoon parsley, chopped (optional)

-- Cook the bacon in a large saucepan until crispy, before setting aside on paper towels to drain, and draining all but 2 tablespoons of the grease from the pan.
+- Cook the bacon in a large saucepan until crispy, before setting aside on paper towels to drain, and drain all but 2 tablespoons of the grease from the pan.

-- Add the onions, celery and carrots and cook over medium heat until tender, about 7-10 minutes.
+- Add the onions, celery and carrots and cook over medium-high heat until tender, about 7-10 minutes.

 - Add the garlic and red pepper flakes and cook until fragrant, about a minute.

 - Add half a cup of the broth and deglaze the pan by scraping up the brown bits off the bottom of the pan with a wooden spoon as the broth simmers.

 - Add the remaining broth along with the beans, thyme, and bay leaf, bring to a boil, reduce the heat and simmer, covered, until the beans are tender, about 1.5-2 hours, before removing the bay leaves.

 - Turn off the heat, add the parmesan and let it melt into the soup.